 Vedic Astrology has revolved around the positions and movements of the nine planets, namely: Sun, Mercury, Venus, Moon, Mars, Jupiter, Saturn, Rahu and Ketu.
 This ancient science from India has gauged human destiny and ascertained the future lives of people keeping into consideration these nine celestial bodies, all of which are visible to the naked eye.

 Are you curious to know your future?
-Buy 2018 Detailed Yearly Report and know how will you fare in the time to come.
+Buy the 2023 Detailed Yearly Report and know how will you fare in the time to come.

 The Three Outer Celestial Bodies In Western Astrology

 However, Western Astrology also includes three other outer celestial bodies namely Uranus, Neptune and Pluto (Pluto no longer qualifies to be a planet).
 These three bodies are visible only using a telescope and that is the precise reason why Vedic Astrology, which was devised by the ancients of India, when there were no telescopes, did not take these planets into consideration.